M4, Junction 34; 3 minutes

 Wales’ oldest vineyard is a delight in 20-acres of woodland, landscaped gardens and, of course, vines, which run down to the Ely valley.

-A small admission fee lets you loose on the vineyard trail.
 Explore the beautiful grounds, lakes and precious woodland, rich with flowers and wildlife – eyes peeled for wild orchids, owls, dabchicks, Canada geese and kingfishers.
-Wine tasting is included in the fee and you can buy some at a small shop on the way out.
+Guided tours of the vineyard run every day from April to October, but must be booked in advance.
+Wine tasting is included in the price and you can buy some at a small shop on the way out.